x4v13r64/infosec.rodeo/_posts/2022-11-11-aws-iam-blog-post.md

 ![Policy Evaluation Logic](/assets/img/blog/aws_policy_evaluation_logic.png)

 Does it need to be this complex?
-Maybe not.

 ![Why are you like this](/assets/img/blog/the-office-steve-carell.gif)